Valuable Canadian Pennies

 What was once a simple means of daily transactions has now become a peculiar symbol of the past, when it was still exploited and relevant.
 With more than 150 years of circulation, certain instances of pennies attract numismatists from all over the world.
 But what makes these one-cent units so special?
-How to identify these coins, and how much would they cost?
+How to identify these coins, and how much is a Canadian penny worth?

 The History of the Canadian Pennies

-With each new monarch, the design of the penny changed subtly but significantly, with the earliest pieces introducing Queen Victoria's portrait (in 1858) and covering the reign of King Edward VII, King George V, and King George VI, Elizabeth II, etc.
+With each new monarch, the design of the coin changed subtly but significantly, with the earliest pieces introducing Queen Victoria's portrait (in 1858) and covering the reigns of King Edward VII, King George V, King George VI, Elizabeth II, etc.

 The earliest Canada pennies, known as large cents, were introduced in 1858 and were bigger than their modern iterations.
-The circulation period was rather extensive (until 1920, when a small cent, i.e., a more useful and small option, managed to align with evolving economic needs).
-In 1937, there was released a distinctive, indicative coin of the iconic maple leaf twig.
-For many years, this pattern accompanied by an image of the reigning monarch was standard.
+The circulation period was rather extensive (until 1920, when a small cent, i.e., a more useful and smaller option, managed to align with evolving economic needs).
+In 1937, a distinctive, indicative coin of the maple leaf twig was introduced.
+For many years, this pattern, accompanied by an image of the reigning monarch, was standard.

 A picture of a 1 Canadian penny featuring King George V's portrait on the obverse and a maple leaf design on the reverse.